How it All Began...

 Adopting a baby can be a lengthy process - how did you get through the wait?

 I worried about the adoption wait, but we were so blessed to have it go very quickly.
-It took a few months to complete the tedious home study, but once that was completed and we were signed up with Angel, it was only a matter of weeks until we got the call about a birthmom.
+It took a few months to complete the tedious home study, but once that was completed and we were signed up with Angel, it was only a matter of weeks until we got the call about an expectant mother.
 Still, it was hard.
 I spent many days praying and journaling.
 Daily I gave it to God and trusted His perfect plan.
 I tried to stay occupied with other things and didn’t allow myself to buy baby things or make a nursery.
 As tempting as that was, I know for me personally, it would have hurt to do so.
-Once we got the call that we officially were matched, the baby was due in a few short weeks.
+Once we got the call that we were chosen, the baby was due in a few short weeks.
 What a fun, wild whirlwind that was.

 Would you adopt again?
 Why or why not?